arnobastenhof/prolog-jvm/README.md

 Language support
 ----------------
+Prolog-JVM is not intended as a full implementation of the Prolog standard.
-Only the minimal core language is currently covered.
-More specifically, compared to Covington's "ISO Prolog: A Summary of the Draft Proposed Standard" (1993), the following restrictions apply:
+Rather, my motivations for writing it were self-educational, and I have so far settled for a coverage of only the minimal core language in order to concentrate more on the virtual machine.
+In particular, there is no support for dynamic operators, Definite Clause Grammars or even for the usual syntactic conveniences regarding lists.
+In addition, several restrictions apply to the syntax of tokens as compared to Covington's "ISO Prolog: A Summary of the Draft Proposed Standard" (1993):
-* No support for dynamic operators.
-* No support for Definite Clause Grammars.
-* No first-class support for lists.
 * Graphic tokens are not allowed to begin with '.', '/' or ':'.
 This ensures we can make do with a single lookahead character.
 To compare, the proposed ISO standard only prohibited graphic tokens from beginning with '/*'.